Summary: Choosing Your Chameleon

 Both sexes of the Veiled Chameleons will need at least a 2’ x 2’ x 4’ tall cage as adults.

 Veiled Chameleons do well in environmental conditions that humans enjoy.
 Ambient temperatures can be upper 70s to low 80s during the day and low 70s or below at night.
-Target a basking spot at 90 degrees F.
+Target a basking spot in the mid 80s F.

 Click the Veiled Chameleon below if you would like more in depth information on this species.